Mr. Matthew May, Principal

 In 2019, Mrs. Gula felt led to serve the Little Mill community in a greater capacity and stepped into the role of administration.
 As an administrator she served as a Lead Assistant Principal for the East Forsyth cluster of schools and was a part of several district-level committees including a health curriculum committee and personalized learning cohort.

-As an 19-year resident of Cherokee County, Mrs. Gula is proud to serve the Creekland community.
+As an 20-year resident of Cherokee County, Ms. Gula is proud to serve the Creekland community.
 She and her family currently reside in Hickory Flat, and her children attend Dean Rusk Middle School and Hickory Flat Elementary School.

 You may reach us at: